Concepts

 matrices, date matrices or boolean

-information, like the values in a column of a database table.
+(number, text, date or boolean), like the values in a column of a

 Base Matrix: